oeuvres/teinte/install.md

 /data/teinte$ sudo apt install php-xml php-mbstring php-zip /data/teinte$ sudo service apache2 restart
 ```
-* you can modify some local parameters like provide your own templates, but default is already working
+* create the local parameter file teinte/pars.php, app will try to create one from a model (_pars.php) but could fail according to your rights policy
 ```
 /data/teinte$ lynx localhost/teinte/check.php
         PHP is working

    [warning] “/data/app/teinte/pars.php”, path not found

-   [warning] You have no parameters file, a default one has been created, find it in your webapp, feel free to modify
+    [warning] “/data/app/teinte/pars.php”, impossible to write, “/data/app/teinte” owned by “1001” exists but is not writable by www-data

+   [error] You have to create pars.php file by yourself, see the model file, _pars.php

+/data/teinte$ cp _pars.php pars.php
+/data/teinte$ lynx localhost/teinte/check.php
+        PHP is working
         Teinte should work, visit this link
 ```